liortal123/liortal123/README.md

 ### Hi everyone! 👋
-My name is Lior :smile:
+My name is Lior :smile: \n
 I'm a third year student in Tel Aviv University.
 I'm looking for my first programming job!
 The programming languages that I know are: Python, Java and C.